-Prior works have shown that the demographic profile influences students' intention to participate in ECAs (Dang & Nguyen Viet, 2021; Pan et al., 2022).
+Prior works have shown that the demographic profile influences students' intention to participate in ECAs [16,57].
 These factors may also affect the interrelationships between the core variables in the hackathon context.
 Thus, variables including age, gender, education level, type of institution, and hackathon familiarity have been controlled for in the analysis.
-The findings show that age and education level influence participation intention ($\beta = 0.116$, p < 0.046; $\beta = 0.143$, p < 0.038) and continuance participation ($\beta = 0.114$, p < 0.043; $\beta = 0.125$, p < 0.021).
+The findings show that age and education level influence participation intention ( $\beta = .116$ , p < .046; $\beta = .143$ , p < .038) and continuance participation ( $\beta = .114$ , p < .043; $\beta = .125$ , p < .021).
 These significant effects indicate that older students with more extensive educational experience may have higher intentions to participate and continue participating in these events.
 Conversely, gender, institution type, and familiarity do not influence either participation intention or continuance participation in hackathons.

-The significant association of age and education level with participation intention and continuance participation in hackathons may have something to do with self-esteem and selfefficacy that students may have developed through the years.
-Ogihara and Kusumi (2020) investigated the developmental trajectory of self-esteem over the life course and found that the average level of self-esteem suggests an upward trend as people age.
-A high level of self-esteem implies students are free of social anxiety (e.g., fear of social situations and lack of selfconfidence) that may restrict them from participating in hackathons (Lowe & Harris, 2019).
-Meanwhile, the correlation between educational experience and self-efficacy can be found in Bandura's (1997) theory, which postulates mastery experience as the most influential source of efficacy information.
+The significant association of age and education level with participation intention and continuance participation in hackathons may have something to do with the self-esteem and self-efficacy that students may have developed through the years.
+Ogihara and Kusumi [55] investigated the developmental trajectory of self-esteem over the life course and found that the average level of self-esteem suggests an upward trend as people age.
+A high level of self-esteem implies students are free of social anxiety (e.g., fear of social situations and lack of self-confidence) that may restrict them from participating in hackathons [47].
+Meanwhile, the correlation between educational experience and selfefficacy can be found in Bandura's [5] theory, which postulates mastery experience as the most influential source of efficacy information.
 In the educational setting, students with high self-efficacy are more likely to accept challenging tasks (e.g., hackathon competitions) than students with low self-efficacy.
-This is supported by Griffiths et al. (2021), who uncovered the relationship between self-efficacy and ECA participation, and that self-efficacy increases over time.
-Finally, these findings offer practical insights for the education sector to formulate strategies that may reinforce self-esteem and selfefficacy, especially among younger students.
+This is supported by Griffiths et al. [29], who uncovered the relationship between self-efficacy and ECA participation, and that self-efficacy increases over time.
+Finally, these findings offer practical insights for the education sector to formulate strategies that may reinforce self-esteem and self-efficacy, especially among younger students.
 More importantly, the effects should be recognized not only within the classroom walls but even beyond the school gate.

 One unconventional finding of this analysis was the insignificant effect of gender.
-In the ECA context, Dang and Nguyen Viet (2021) found the opposite: gender has a significant impact on the participation and attitude of students.
-For instance, girls have a more favorable attitude and stronger intention to partake in extracurricular dance than boys (Anderson et al., 2017).
+In the ECA context, Dang and Nguyen Viet [16] found the opposite: gender has a significant impact on the participation and attitude of students.
+For instance, girls have a more favorable attitude and stronger intention to partake in extracurricular dance than boys [3].
 Undoubtedly, the type of ECAs has a moderating role in this example since students naturally prefer the activity compatible with their gender identity (i.e., gender norms) or parallel to the acceptable behavior in society (i.e., social norms).
 However, hackathons are also vulnerable when peeked through these vantage points because they are often orchestrated as coding-based events.
 The academic field of computing is a prime example of disparity along gender lines where women have been historically underrepresented.
-In addition to the gender gap issue, Warner and Guo (2017) pointed out that hackathons embody a geeky environment that implicitly excludes women.
-Consequently, a possible explanation why gender was insignificant is that the study was not restricted to coding-based events and computing students.
+In addition to the gender gap issue, Warner and Guo [77] pointed out that hackathons embody a geeky environment that implicitly excludes women.
+Consequently, a possible explanation for why gender was insignificant is that the study was not restricted to coding-based events and computing students.